-Besides the components services, there exit some global services to specify user defined functions as interrupt service routines (ISRs) for every component that may generate an interrupt (IRQ) event.
+Besides the components services, there exist some global services to specify user defined functions as interrupt service routines (ISRs) for every component that may generate an interrupt (IRQ) event.
 Inside the ISR the user can define an arbitrary functionality (e.g., data processing, MAC layer etc.).
-Currently, we abstract this functionality thus it has to be annotated with equivalent time needed to execute it on the target HW component.
+Currently, we abstract this functionality which has to be annotated with the equivalent time needed to execute it on the target HW component.
 We assume that all the IRQ handlers are atomic and can not be preempted by other ISRs and that the power consumed to perform the context switch operation is negligibly small in comparison to the total power consumed by the interrupt handlers execution.
-In addition the shift of the execution time frame of an IRQ handler withing one operation cycle has no influence to the total power consumed during this cycle.
+In addition, the shift of the execution time frame of an IRQ handler within one operation cycle has no influence to the total power consumed during this cycle.

-In addition to IRQ handlers the CPU may execute some background computations represented as a main CPU thread that have no real-time requirements (e.g., light up a LED).
-The execution of this main thread will be suspended by any IRQ coming from peripheral components until the IRQ event handler will complete its execution.
-In our case study the main thread includes only one command that sets the CPU to the idle mode.
+In addition to IRQ handlers the CPU may execute some background computation represented as a main CPU thread that have no real-time requirements (e.g., light up a LED).
+The execution of this main thread will be suspended by any IRQ coming from peripheral components until the IRQ event handler completes its execution.
+In our case study (below), the main thread includes only one command that sets the CPU to the idle mode.

-As long as we talk about the power consumption, we introduce an energy source layer, which is currently represented with a battery.
-Each hardware component, being in a particular state will consume certain amount of power, which is accounted by the battery model.
+Because we deal with power consumption, we introduce an energy source layer, which is currently represented with a battery.
+Each hardware component, being in a particular state, will consume a certain amount of power, which is accounted by the battery model.
 This layer may also include harvesting components or other sources of energy, which opens possibility to analyze power management techniques.